Scripture Verse

 Beyond, beyond that boundless sea,

-Above the dome of sky,
+Above that dome of sky,

-Farther than thought itself can flee,
+Further than thought itself can flee,

-Thy dwelling is on high;
+Thy dwelling is on high:

-Yet dear the awful thought to me,
+Yet, dear the awful thought to me,

-That Thou, my God, art nigh.
+That Thou, my God, art nigh:

 Art nigh, and yet my laboring mind